medhavisahgal/Weather-Web-App/README.md

    ```bash
    cd Weather-Web-App
    ```
-3. **Open the `index.html` File**
+3. **Launch the App**
-   - Open `index.html` in a web browser to run the app.
+   - Open `index.html` in your browser.

-## How It Works
+## 🎯 How It Works
-1. The user enters a city name.
+1. Enter the name of the city you want to check.
-2. The app fetches weather data from the API.
+2. The app fetches real-time weather data from the API.
-3. Weather details (temperature, humidity, wind speed) are displayed.
+3. Weather details (temperature, humidity, wind speed) are instantly displayed.

-## Screenshots
+## 🖼 Screenshots
-*(Include relevant screenshots of the application here)*
+*(Add cool screenshots of your app in action!)*

-## Contributing
+## 🤝 Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the app.
+Got ideas to enhance this project?
+Feel free to fork, create issues, or submit pull requests.
+Contributions are always welcome! 🚀

-## License
+## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.